How ASHA's Board of Ethics (BOE) Sanctions Individuals Who Violate the ASHA Codes

 3. To inform other ASHA members and certificate holders that the Association enforces its ethical standards and alerts them that there are consequences for engaging in professional misconduct.

-Types of Sanctions the BOE Can Impose
+Types of Sanctions Imposed by the BOE

 The BOE has a range of sanctions it can impose when individuals are found in violation of the Codes; generally, the more egregious the misconduct, the harsher the sanction.